 Inspect steering and front suspension mechanism tightness of components (steering arms, control arms and links, tie rods, ball joints, ski coupler bolts etc.).
 If necessary replace or retighten.

 Check the condition of the skis and the ski runners.
-Replace if worn.
+Replace if worn more than half